There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 The action in this movie was fine.
 Not great, just fine.
 We have seen five Transformers movies, Godzilla movies, and the previous Pacific Rim movie, so the filmmakers of this movie would have had to have done something truly special here in order to give us fresh action.
 Unfortunately, they did not do that, but the action was not bad.

 The action was just expected.
 There was plenty of big, larger than life, CGI action.
 If that is all you want from this movie, then you will certainly enjoy it.
 There were unique weapons, Jaeger on Jaeger fights, Jaeger on Kaiju fights, and more.
 It was a movie filled with CGI action.
 None of it was memorable, but there was a lot of it, and if that is all you are hoping for from this movie, then it will not disappoint.

 Con: The Characters (-10pts)

 The characters in Pacific Rim: Uprising were very poorly written.
 There was not a single interesting character in this entire movie.
 They were all either incredibly generic or too poorly developed for me to care about them.
-Jake behaved as a stereotypical cocky protagonist, and every other character got too little development to be even remotely interesting.
+Jake behaved like a stereotypical cocky protagonist, and every other character got too little development to be even remotely interesting.

 The audience needs to be able to get behind the characters in any movie.
 That could be a result of great character development, relatable relationships, or interesting situations, but this movie had none of that.
 There was a lot wrong with this movie, but a terrible plot can still be enjoyed if the audience cares about the characters in it.
 Unfortunately, any and every character could have died in this movie and the audience would not have felt any emotional impact whatsoever.
-The filmmakers definitely phoned it in when making this movie and the uninteresting characters was unfortunate proof of that.
+The filmmakers definitely phoned it in when making this movie and the uninteresting characters were unfortunate proof of that.